plainbanana/Redis-Cluster-Fast/README.md

     # Send commands to Redis without waiting for responses
     $redis->run_event_loop();

-    # Possibly wait for responses
+    # If any responses are available, read them immediately without waiting for the rest
     $redis->run_event_loop();

 ## wait\_one\_response()